 Matt is a proud parent of one boy (2) and one girl (3 months) and he loves seeing them grow and learn new things on a daily basis.
 In Matt’s words, “They certainly keep my wife and I on our toes.”

 Matt could not be happier joining Washington STEM.
-Being part of a team that pushes for all children to have the ability for a STEM education makes him feel very proud.
+Being part of a team that pushes for all students to have the access and opportunity for a STEM education makes him feel very proud.
 He looks forward to leveraging his past experience to help assist the mission of Washington STEM.

-Megan Nadan serves as Washington STEM’s Special Events Manager.
+Megan Nadan serves as Washington STEM’s Senior Project Manager.
 She is primarily responsible for the logistics of all organization events.
 Working in close coordination with Washington STEM team members and partners, she supports the growth and effectiveness of the organization through the planning, support, and execution of various events.

 Megan received a BFA in Graphic Design from Central Washington University.
 While working in Columbus, Ohio as a designer she found a passion for children’s advocacy through her work with KidsOhio.org.
 This work inspired her to return to school for a second Bachelor’s degree in Political Science from The George Washington University, in Washington D.C.
 Megan recently worked as Convention and Board Support for Washington State PTA, which involved helping to support a variety of events and multi-stage projects and serving as the staff liaison on volunteer committees.